-This paper provides a Preparatory working version of EFRAG's draft comment letter in relation to expected IASB Exposure Draft relating to the Phase 2 of the Interest Rate Benchmark Reform.
-This paper has exceptionally been prepared and published before publication of the IASB Exposure Draft in order to allow sufficient time to constituents to form a view on the expected IASB proposals.
-The consultation process is intended to proceed fast in order to allow constituents to benefit from the Amendments on Phase 2 as soon as possible.
-Once the IASB Exposure Draft is officially published by the IASB, EFRAG will adapt this document and release its official draft comment letter with a very short reaction time for constituents.
-Hence the release of this preliminary version may help constituents in forming their view about the expected IASDB proposals in a timely way.
+The consultation process is intended to proceed fast, in order to allow constituents to benefit from the Amendments on Phase 2 as soon as possible.
+Once the IASB Exposure Draft is officially published by the IASB, EFRAG will adapt the wording of this document in preparing its draft comment letter, with a very short reaction time for constituents.

-This document has been approved by EFRAG TEG and presents EFRAG TEG views on the basis of the IASB tentative decisions available on XX/March/2020.
+This document has been approved by EFRAG TEG and presents EFRAG TEG views on the basis of the IASB tentative decisions available on 31 March 2020.
 For this reason, EFRAG's views in this document are preliminary and subject to changes depending on the final wording in the Exposure Draft.

-You are invited either to reply to this document or to wait for the publication of the EFRAG Draft Comment Letter (expected to be published by the end of April at the latest).
+You are invited either to reply to this document or to wait for the publication of the EFRAG draft comment letter (expected to be published in April 2020).

-For both documents (this pre-consultation document and the forthcoming DCL) please provide your comments by the 15 May at the latest.
+For both documents (this PCD and the forthcoming draft comment letter) please provide your comments by the 15 May at the latest.

-[Draft] Pre-Consultation Letter
+Pre-Consultation Draft of EFRAG Draft Comment Letter

-You can submit your comments on EFRAG's draft comment letter by using the 'Express your views' page on EFRAG's website, then open the relevant news item and click on the 'Comment publication' link at the end of the news item.
+You can submit your comments on EFRAG's PCD by using the 'Express your views' page on EFRAG's website, then open the relevant news item and click on the 'Comment publication' link at the end of the news item.